Working With Tasks¶

 This pane includes three sections:

-- Tasks: manages tasks individually by left filters.
-These filters
+Tasks: manages tasks individually by left filters.
+These filters are:

 The central pane